 3. Home arrest: a European precautionary measure?

-Predictiing that it will necessarily have to be submitted to the examination of the Court of Justice, which involvement should be mandatory for the judge of last instance, a further problem is that in Italian jurisprudence it seems that house (or home arresto) arrest is in principle excluded from the European (supervision order) measures, since it is (under national law) a "custodial measure".
+Predicting that it will necessarily have to send the question to the Luxembourg Court, which involvement should be mandatory for the judge of last instance, Italian jurisprudence excludes home arrest is from the European (supervision order) measures, since it is (under national law) a "custodial measure".

 I believe that both the Framework Decision and thus the implementing national law do not limit its applicability to non-custodial measures, being the difference between custodial and non-custodial measures a peculiarity of Italian national law unknown to European criminal law.